 Some of the most popular souring agents used for both Indian and international cuisine are:

 - taramind fruit pulp to name a few.

-While yoghurt and tomatoes are used mainly at the beginning of the cooking process, pomegranate powder, vinegar and kokam fruit is usually used in the middle of the cooking process when your dish is not yet complete.
+While yoghurt and tomatoes are used mainly at the beginning of the cooking process, pomegranate powder, vinegar and kokam fruit are usually used in the middle of the cooking process when your dish is not yet complete.

-Benefits of Amchur Powder
+What Are The Health Benefits of Amchur Powder

 Improves Skin Health – Amchur powder contains vitamin A and vitamin E that is required for healthy skin and eyes and improve skin texture.

 All are beneficial to remove toxins from the body, treating anaemia and curing the nervous system disorders.
 In ancient Ayurveda, amchur has been used to treat diarrhoea, urinary tract infections and dysentery.

 There is an abundance of this vitamin in Amchur powder that can prove helpful in the healing of scurvy.
 Consuming one part of mango powder with two parts of jaggery helps to treat scurvy.

-Since Amchur powder is not a very common spice, it may not be readily available in the normal supermarket unless it has a dedicated Indian section.
+Since dry mango powder is not a very common spice, it may not be readily available in the normal supermarket unless it has a dedicated Indian section.

 Ensure that the powder is smooth and not lumpy.
-Check the manufacturer date as old coriander powder tends to have less taste.
+Check the manufactured date as old Amchur powder tends to have less taste.

 Ensure that the packs or jars are tightly sealed.

-How to Store Amchur Powder
+How To Store Amchur Powder